-JACAC is an academic platform dedicated to promoting the culture of ancient Chinese arts and crafts, including painting, sculpture, calligraphy, handicrafts and more.
-The main goal of JACAC is to share the culture, thought and theory of ancient Chinese arts and crafts, disseminate ancient brilliant achievements, promote the study of ancient culture, and strive to be a leader in these fields.
-In addition, JACAC is also a digital platform that promotes academic research and exchange.
+JACAC is a scholarly platform dedicated to promoting the culture of ancient Chinese arts and crafts, including painting, sculpture, calligraphy, handicrafts, and more.
+The main goal of JACAC is to share the culture, thought, and theory of ancient Chinese arts and crafts, disseminate ancient brilliant achievements, promote the study of ancient culture, and strive to be a leader in these fields.
+In addition, JACAC is also a digital platform that promotes scholarly research and exchange.
+Welcome researchers from different disciplinary perspectives to submit manuscripts in English.

 Open Access